Hard Diffraction with Dynamic Gap Survival: Validation

-In the end, what matters is the convolution of the $\Pom$ flux with its PDFs, and that is shown in Fig.~\ref{Fig:PomeronConvolution}.
+In the end, what matters is the convolution of the $\Pom$ flux with its PDFs, and that is shown in figure~\ref{Fig:PomeronConvolution}.
 There would be too many combinations possible to show individually, so we only indicate the range of possibilities and a few specific combinations.
 This may be on the extreme side, since some fluxes and PDFs come as fixed pairs, not really intended to be mixed freely.
 The key feature to note is that in this convolution the Pomeron part is now falling steeper at large $x$ than the proton as a whole.
 This has the immediate consequence that diffractive hard subcollisions are not necessarily going to be produced more in the forwards direction than the bulk of corresponding nondiffractive ones, but on the contrary may be more central.
 The difference is not all that dramatic, however.
-It is also partly compensated by a somewhat slower increase of the $\Pom$ towards lower $x$ values, a feature that derives from the artificial freezing of the $\Pom$ PDF below $x = 10^{-3}$.
+It is also partly compensated by a somewhat slower increase of the $\Pom$ towards lower $x$ values, a feature that for the H1 $\Pom$ PDF derives from the artificial freezing of below $x = 10^{-3}$.
+Note that the four different ACTW PDFs differ by up to an order of magnitude.
+The two D fits are similar in shape and size as expected, but especially the SG fit stands out being up to a factor 10 smaller than the D fits.
+Most of this discrepancy is also seen in figure~\ref{Fig:PomeronPDFs}c,d but also arise from the difference in normalisation, the D and SG fits having momentum sums of $\sim1.8$ and $\sim0.5$, respectively.
 The lack of major shape differences between the $\Pom$ part and the rest will be visible in the more detailed studies later on.

-Because of the close similarity of the different (but related) $\Pom$ PDFs at low-to-medium $x$, the bulk of the differences come from the $\Pom$ fluxes.
-We have chosen to exemplify this for $2 \rightarrow 2$ QCD processes with $\pT >20$ GeV in $\sqrt{s}=8$ TeV $\p\p$ collisions, with the diffractive fractions for a few combinations shown in Table~\ref{Tab:DiffractiveFractions}.
+Because of the close similarity of most of the different (but related) $\Pom$ PDFs at low-to-medium $x$, the bulk of the differences come from the $\Pom$ fluxes.
+We have chosen to exemplify this for $2 \rightarrow 2$ QCD processes with $\pT >20$ GeV in $\sqrt{s}=8$ TeV $\p\p$ collisions, with the diffractive fractions for a few combinations shown in table~\ref{Tab:DiffractiveFractions}.